"AP Automation That Actually Works" — Anchor Group Podcast with Charted

 That's a cool question because that's something we actually recently released—our touchless invoice processing solution.
 With that, we can take an invoice from sitting in your inbox to submitting it for approval without any human ever touching it.

-Now, obviously there are a lot of criteria we want to look at to make sure we have confidence that invoice is actually going to be correctly coded.
-There's a couple of different ways we go about this.
-One is if it's a PO-backed invoice and it matches the PO exactly within your tolerances, we can submit that just to go through the happy path.
+Now, obviously, there are a lot of criteria we want to consider to ensure we have confidence that the invoice will be correctly coded.
+There are a couple of different ways we go about this.
+One is: if it's a PO-backed invoice and it matches the PO exactly within your tolerances, we can submit it to go through the happy path.
 So the AP organization never has to touch those.
-That's a pretty high volume—we've seen close to about 30% of all invoices going through our invoice AI solution being processed touchlessly just off of POs alone.
+That's a pretty high volume—we've seen about 30% of all invoices processed touchlessly through our invoice AI solution, just from POs alone.

 The other piece of the solution that we released was vendor-specific touchless invoicing.
-We know that a lot of customers receive invoices every month that they never touch.
+We know that many customers receive monthly invoices they never touch.
 Think of utility bills, for instance, where they're pretty simple.
 Our invoice AI learns it very quickly and easily, and they have a high degree of confidence.
-Those can also be set up for those specific vendors to go through the happy path.
+Those can also be set up so that those specific vendors can go through the happy path.
 So the AP team never has to touch those as well.
 And then they just hit your approval workflows.

-So if it's above a certain dollar value or maybe anything that was processed touchlessly is always going to go for an approval before it actually hits the GL.
-But that's saving a large amount of time for some of our customers.
+So if it's above a certain dollar value, or if it was processed touchlessly, it will always require approval before it actually hits the GL.
+But that saves a significant amount of time for some of our customers.
 We've seen some of our customers over 25% adoption of touchless invoicing since we just released it in October—about two months, less than two months ago.

 Caleb (15:43)

 That's amazing.
-That's really neat to be able to have that.
-I can see in high volume scenarios that takes it to a whole new level of savings.
+That's really neat to have.
+I can see in high-volume scenarios that take it to a whole new level of savings.
 It makes a lot of sense.

 Lee (16:31)

 It really depends on the business.
-Typically I would say once you have a full-time person doing this AP job, that is definitely time that you should begin automating.
+Typically, I would say once you have a full-time person doing this AP job, that is definitely the time to begin automating.
 Some smaller businesses or businesses that are preparing for scale—think of pre-revenue biotech, private equity backed or growth equity backed software companies who are expecting quite a bit of growth—they will typically adopt automation a little bit earlier, as they'll also typically adopt NetSuite a little bit earlier, because they're preparing for that growth and they may not have the revenue but they have the spend.

-But once you have that full-time employee focused on accounts payable, once you have a controller in the organization, those are kind of the flags we look for.
-Small businesses who are starting with 15, 20, 30 invoices per month—probably not worth the investment to actually automate the process because you can typically just have one person inputting, approving, and paying all your bills anyway.
+But once you have a full-time employee focused on accounts payable and a controller in the organization, those are kind of the flags we look for.
+Small businesses that are starting with 15, 20, or 30 invoices per month—probably not worth the investment to actually automate the process because you can typically just have one person inputting, approving, and paying all your bills anyway.
 But as soon as that organization scales into multiple people, that's usually when we see the investment in the software start to pay off.

 Caleb (17:42)

 Let me do some quick napkin math on my phone here.
-I'm just gonna draw some quick assumptions to decide on how to make some ROI.
-Let's say that it takes on average 10 minutes to do a vendor bill—is that fair?
+I'm just gonna make some quick assumptions to decide how to generate some ROI.
+Let's say it takes, on average, 10 minutes to process a vendor bill—is that fair?

 Lee (17:59)